-The reason for all this blocking is to alleviate our fear.
-We turn to our "drug" of choice to block our creativity whenever we experience the anxiety.
-It is always fear - often disguised but always there - that leads us to grab for a block.
+The object of all this blocking is to alleviate fear.
+We turn to our "drug" of choice to block our creativity whenever we experience the anxiety of our inner emptiness.
+It is always fear - often disguised but always there - that leads us to grabbing for a block.